Kaiwenese/Financial-Time-Series-Forecasting-based-on-SVM-and-other-ML-techniques/README.md

 ## SVM-based forecasting

 The SVM-based forecasting model uses the Support Vector Regression (SVR) algorithm from scikit-learn (sklearn) module.
 The SVR algorithm is trained on the historical stock prices of Facebook from the beginning of the dataset until end of 2018 and the model is used to predict the testing dataset which contains the date from start of 2019 to the end of the dataset.
-This model applies the two different approaches to perform the forecasting
+This model applies the two different approaches to perform the forecasting.

 ## LSTM-based forecasting

 The LSTM-based forecasting model uses a sequential neural network with a combination of LSTM layers and Dense Layers from Keras.
 The neural network is trained on the historical stock prices of Facebook from the beginning of the dataset until end of 2018 and the model is used to predict the testing dataset which contains the date from start of 2019 to the end of the dataset.
-This model also applies the two different approaches to perform the forecasting
+This model also applies the two different approaches to perform the forecasting.

 ## Results